wix-incubator/react-native-crash-course/docs/App.Remx.md

 Go to your terminal and run: `npm install --save remx`

 ## 2. Create a Remx Store
-Create a `posts.store.js` file under the `posts` folder for your Remx store.
-The first thing that we need to decide is how our state will be structured - for simplicity use the following structure, where posts are **structured in an array**:
+Create a `posts.store.js` file in the `posts` folder of your Remx store.
+The first thing that we need to decide is how the state will be structured - for simplicity, let's use the following structure, where posts are **structured as an array**:

 ```js
 {